 Grenade Hall Forest & Signal Station

 Both history and nature lovers will appreciate a visit to Grenade Hall, an attraction which combines a restored historic signal station and a natural forest.
-In fact it's really a three-in-one attraction since one entry fee gains admission to both Grenade Hall and the Barbados Wildlife Reserve!
+In fact it's really a three-in-one attraction since one entry fee gains admission to both Grenade Hall and the adjoining Barbados Wildlife Reserve!

 The signal station offers amazing views of the island and the purpose of the building explains why.
-The station was originally constructed in 1819 and was one of a group of signal stations used for communication across the island, for example to warn of approaching ships or of slave rebellions.
+The station was originally constructed in 1819 and was one of a group of signal stations used for communication across the island, mainly to warn of approaching ships or of slave rebellions.
 These towers were constructed in strategic locations around the island on high ground.
 What made these ideal lookout points for communication in the 1800's now make them the perfect vantage points for appreciating the natural beauty of the island.
 (The Gun Hill Signal Station is also well worth a visit.)

 Set your own pace as you wander under the light canopy of trees, using the extensive signage to identify the various trees and plants and to learn how people around the world use these natural remedies.

 Be sure to follow the signs to the cave and have a fascinating walk through.
 Caves such as this one were used by early Amerindian inhabitants of the island, especially for shelter during hurricanes.

 Opening Hours: 10:00 am - 5:00 pm daily (last entrance at 4:00 pm)

 Admission Fee: Adults US$15, Children US$7.50

 Click here for tours, pricing & bookings